BendyLand/blfmt/README.md

 **icfmt is currently in early development and is non-functional.**

-*This document will updated regularly as the project continues, but the tool is in a purely theoretical state at the moment.*
+*This document will be updated regularly as the project continues, but the tool is in a purely theoretical state at the moment.*

 ### About